 After Surgery Services

 Once your surgery is complete, you will be taken to the Post Anesthesia Care Unit (PACU/Recovery Room) for observation by nurses specifically trained in caring for patients after anesthesia and surgery, ensuring that you are as comfortable as possible.
-Once a physician determines that patients are ready for discharge from PACU, they will return to the Day Surgery unit or Inpatient room for further recovery.
-Most patients remain in the Recovery Room for about an hour before being moved back to their Day Surgery or inpatient room.
-Your family and friends may see you when you are in your room after leaving recovery.
-During this time, the nurse will review home care instructions and answer any questions the patient and caregiver may have.
-The length of time patients stay after surgery depends on the procedure, the anesthesia used, and the patient’s response to both.
+Once a physician determines that patients are ready for discharge from PACU, they are given discharge instructions and discharged home.
+Most patients remain in the Recovery Room for about an hour before being discharged to their home or nursing facility.
+If a patient needs more time to recover before discharge, they will either go to Phase II recovery or to the nursing floor until they are ready for discharge.

 Your nurses and doctors want to make your surgery as pain-free as they can.
 The key to getting the best pain relief is communicating with your healthcare team.
 The amount or type of pain you feel may not be the same as others feel – even those who have had the same operation.